tdpreece/webpack_example/README.md

 └── index.html
 ```

-I copied the same `index.html` file from the simple example above into the `src` directory.
-As you can see the `index.html` doesn't have to do a lot, just refernce the bundle.js.
+I copied the same `index.html` file from the simple example above into the `src`
+directory.
+As you can see the `index.html` doesn't have to do a lot, just
+reference the bundle.js.

-I created an index.js file, which would act as an entry to my application, and a Bacbone.js view.
+I created an index.js file, which would act as an entry to my application, and
+a Backbone.js view.
 ```javascript
 // index.js
 var $ = require('jquery');